-- 1. 2. textbook or material should have been copyrighted within the past five years: - qualifications of the author(s) on the subject; - 3. adaptability to existing instructional program; - 4. accuracy of the information presented; - 5. sufficient scope to meet the requirements of the curriculum as developed locally and approved by the State Education Department; - 6. objectivity and impartiality in treatment of subject matter and freedom from bias and prejudice: - high quality format in respect to typography, arrangement of materials or pages, 7. cover design, size and margins; - 8. appropriateness to grade level as to vocabulary, sentence structure, and organization; - 9. textbook series should meet grade-to-grade requirements.
-They should contain supplementary aids to learning, when desirable and necessary, such as a table of contents, introduction, study activities, exercises, questions, problems, selected references, bibliography, index glossary and appendices; - texts should include appropriate illustrative materials--pictures, maps, charts, 10. graphs, diagrams, etc., which clarify the text and enrich the content. - 11. materials should fairly represent the many ethnic and cultural groups and their contribution to American heritage; and - 12. a reasonable balance of viewpoints regarding controversial issues should be presented.
+- 1. textbook or material should have been copyrighted within the past five years, except for literary works; - 2. qualifications of the author(s) on the subject; - 3. adaptability to existing instructional program; - 4. accuracy of the information presented; - 5. sufficient scope to meet the requirements of the curriculum as developed locally and approved by the State Education Department; - 6. objectivity and impartiality in treatment of subject matter and freedom from bias and prejudice; - 7. high quality format in respect to typography, arrangement of materials or pages, cover design, size and margins; - 8. appropriateness to grade level as to vocabulary, sentence structure, and organization; - 9. textbook series should meet grade-to-grade requirements.
+They should contain supplementary aids to learning, when desirable and necessary, such as a table of contents, introduction, study activities, exercises, questions, problems, selected references, bibliography, index glossary and appendices; - 10. texts should include appropriate illustrative materials--pictures, maps, charts, graphs, diagrams, etc., which clarify the text and enrich the content; - 11. materials should fairly represent the many ethnic and cultural groups and their contribution to American heritage and the fields of history, the arts, mathematics, and science, particularly those groups which have been historically marginalized; and - 12. a reasonable balance of viewpoints regarding controversial issues should be presented.